Brain-Development-and-Disorders-Lab/mars/website/docs/index.md

 [Metadatify](https://metadatify.com) is an open-source web-based platform to create, manage, and search scientific metadata.

-This documentation provides an in-depth guide to Metadatify's primary features, API usage, and self-hosting options.
+This documentation provides an in-depth guide to Metadatify's primary features, including search, data import and export, entity tracking, and workspace management.

 ## Documentation Contents